 In one ATLEU case, there had been 17 applications made by and for our client before she disclosed to the authorities, actually to a doctor she had seen in detention, that she had been trafficked here.

 - The full Home Office file – a SAR request should be submitted to the Home Office as soon as the file is opened for the client

 - Previous solicitor(s) full file – which may include evidence that the HO has not disclosed, evidence not submitted, and evidence of the quality of representation

 - Medical records – up-to-date medical records from hospitals and GP surgery relating to client.

-In all situations, where there are issues with differing accounts (as will often be the case with further submissions for trafficking victims), it will be important that the witness statement covers these discrepancies.
-Advisors should take their clients through each disclosure and why they said what they said at each time.
+In all situations, where there are issues with differing accounts (as will often be the case with further submissions for trafficking victims), it will be important that the statement covers these discrepancies head-on.
+Discrepancies which exist on the face of the Home Office and Tribunal paperwork, do not go away just because you would prefer to ignore them.
+Advisors should take their clients through each inconsistency and ambiguity in their earlier case(s) and explain them.

 Procedure for vulnerable applicants

-Applications must usually be made in person to the Home Office’s Further Submissions Unit in Liverpool.
-(See guidance)The Home office will only accept post or fax submissions if someone is:
+Applications must usually be made in person, by appointment, at the Home Office’s Further Submissions Unit in Liverpool.
+(See HO staff guidance).
+The Home office will only accept post or fax submissions if someone is:

 - Disabled or ill and unable to travel

 - An unaccompanied asylum-seeking child.